alanprymon/Basic-Security-Device/README.md

 to run unit testing and coverage on windows 11 you need to go to the git clone folder that you made -> enter the folder "Python" -> right click in folder -> open in terminal (should look like ...\Basic-Security-Device\Python) -> type "pip install coverage" -> type "coverage run -m unittest discover" -> type "coverage report -m".
 This is also assuming you have Python already installed if you install it.

+## Other files

+The other files that can be found in the folder "Python" are "data.txt", "data_getter", "device_random.py", "raw_data.txt", and the unit test file.

+* data.txt - text file consisting of a random guesser trying to get in and its average number of tries, its min number of tries, and its max number of tries.
+* data_getter -

 ## Other

 Author: Alan P Prymon